dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 _Push Notification button_

-This code above simply grabs the push notification activation and deactivation button.
+This code simply grabs the push notification activation and deactivation button.

 ```js